AB 34: Bullying, Discrimination, Harassment, and Suicide Prevention

 Suicide Prevention Policy

-Please refer to our Suicide Prevention Policy for more information.
+Please refer to our Suicide Prevention Policy in the Parent-Scholar Handbook for more information.

 Harassment, Discrimination & Bullying Policies and Information

-Please refer to our Parent-Student Handbook for more information.
+Please refer to our Parent-Scholar Handbook for more information.

 Social Media Bullying and Cyberbullying